LawLuo: A Multi-Agent Collaborative Framework for Multi-Round Chinese Legal Consultation: A sample from Legal Consultation Report Generation

-Figure \ref{samplereport} is a sample consultation report, serving as a demonstration for ICL.
-This consultation report comprises nine sections: report number, consultation date, client, subject of consultation, purpose of consultation, facts and background, legal analysis, legal advice, and risk warnings.
+Figure \ref{samplereport} is a sample of legal consultation summary report.
+A summary report comprises nine sections: report number, consultation date, client, subject of consultation, purpose of consultation, facts and background, legal analysis, legal advice, and risk warnings.